theredpea/theredpea.github.io/_posts/2021-11-28-modeling-a-sailboat.markdown

  - [ImproveSailing](https://improvesailing.com/) has a ["Sails Guide"](https://improvesailing.com/guides/sail-types) which describes sail basics and many sail types (like "spinnaker" vs "genoa")

 # Sailboat vs Sail
-There are many *sailboats*.
-But a single sailboat could have many different *sail* configurations.
+There are many type of *sailboats*.
+But a single type of sailboat could have many different types of *sail configuration*.
 We will be sailing a [Lagoon 42](https://www.cata-lagoon.com/en/42) (more photos [here](https://passagenautical.com/new-inventory/lagoon-42-catamaran/)), which is a catamaran (most boats have *one* part that sits in the water (the "hull"; a "mono-hull"); a catamaran has *two* parts that sit in the water("two hulls")).
 (I think two hulls makes the catamaran more spacious and saling more stable than a mono-hull.)

  - A basic yacht configuration includes *foresail* (at the "front" or "fore" of the boat) and *mainsail* (at the "back" or "aft" of the boat).
  - One important quality of a sail is its surface area.
 More surface area means more wind-power can push the sail and propel the boat.
 The Lagoon 42 can work with mainsails between 592 sqft and 635 sqft.